Home Page

 Security & Firewall Features

-Firewall's were used to consist of simple mechanisms to controlling access into and out of the company.
+Firewalls used to consist of simple mechanisms to controlling access into and out of the company.
 Traditional firewall techniques such as port blocking and NAT still play a massive part; however on their own they do not have the in depth power to stopping today’s threats.
 The primary job of a firewall is to protect the company’s network from internet threats and to enforce company security policies.
-The security policy will dictate what service, ports and IP addresses are allowed and disallowed via the firewall.
+The security policy will dictate what applications, services, ports and IP addresses are allowed and disallowed via the firewall.
 Companies are in need of firewall's that do not only consist of advanced protection tools, but also have other built in advanced capabilities for other uses, such as VPN’s, WAN Optimisation, Failover and high availability, VLAN support, Dynamic routing, logging and reporting and other very handy utilities.

-If your looking for a security package for your home or business computer/s you may be better off with a full internet security suite, which consists of a firewall, anti-virus software as well as other security features.
+If your looking for a security package for your home or business computer/s you may be better off with a Full Internet Security Suite, which consists of a firewall, anti-virus software as well as other security features.

 For further reading, there's some excellent electronic ebooks available for download from eBooks.com